Kristofir/chriswan.me/_posts/2012-1-1-challenge-gov-health.md

       <p>After pouring through the sample data of the challenge, we quickly realized the lack of clarity with current text-only medical records, Although inaccessible and nearly illegible, the real problem was the layout.
 Our sample patient's medical history was full of past events that affected her future; a fall on the ice three winters ago led to chronic ankle pain that she experienced to the present.</p>

       <p>Our final prototype emphasized the cause and effect that healthcare has on our daily lives.
-Details with an impact include color-coding visits (planned checkups versus unexpected emergencies), plain language explanations, and a dead simple medication section that nabbed us a 3rd place medal.
+Details with an impact include color-coding visits (planned checkups versus unexpected emergencies), plain language explanations, and a dead simple medication section that <strong>nabbed us a 3rd place medal</strong>.
 You can see our entry (titled Blue Button Narrative), and others, at the <a href="http://healthdesignchallenge.com" target="\_blank">d.collab website</a>.</p>
     </div>

     <div class="subsection mv3">